mihailgaberov/react-hooks/README.md

 ## Description
-This repo contains examples explained in  "Hooking with React hooks" article.
+This repo contains the examples that "Hooking with React hooks" article is talking about